ShRoO0oM/MzTableView/README.md

 ```swift
 public init(cellHeight: CGFloat?, tableView: UITableView, items: [T.CellViewModel] = [], animationType: AnimationType = .none
 ```
-which `cellHeight` is the tableView cell height ( return 0 or nil for self sizing cells) `tableView` is the ViewController UITableView.
+- `cellHeight` is the tableView cell height ( return 0 or nil for self sizing cells)
+- `tableView` is the ViewController's UITableView.
-`items` is the initial items of your tableView ( you can put empty array then append to it later as shown below.)
+- `items` is the initial items of your tableView ( you can put empty array then append to it later as shown below.)
-`animationType` is an optional enum if you want animation for your cells (.none is default)
+- `animationType` is an optional enum if you want animation for your cells (.none is default)

 then assign the object to your tableView dataSource and delegate.